 Why Is Caviar A Delicate Matter?

 Caviar is a delicacy of nature.
-It’s a balanced lifestyle filled with B12 vitamins, protein, and amino acids.
+You can say that one of caviar’s defining features is that it’s a balanced lifestyle filled with B12 vitamins, protein, and amino acids.
 Any move in making caviar accessible to you is part of a sensitive, time-consuming, and work-intensive process.

 Depend on the species; female sturgeons begin to produce eggs only after seven to 20 years.
 The maturity of a beluga can take up to 20 years.